mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Go to

-* File - cmd-p (ctrl-p in Windows)
+* File - ctrl-p (cmd-p)
   * puts nothing at front of search string
-* Symbol in File - cmd-O (ctrl-O in Windows)
+* Symbol in File - ctrl-O (cmd-O)
   * puts @ at front of search string
   * only searches in current file
-* Symbol in Workspace - cmd-t
+* Symbol in Workspace - ctrl-t (cmd-t)
   * puts # at front of search string
   * can find names in any file in workspace
-* Line - ctrl-g
+* Line - ctrl-g (cmd-g)
   * puts : at front of search string
   * enter line number and press enter
-* Command Palette - cmd-P
+* Command Palette - ctrl-P or F1 (cmd-P)
   * puts > at front of search string
   * enter or select a command
 * change first character in search input to switch between these five types of searches
 * press esc to close input without going to anything
-* cmd-hover over names to see in a popup and click to go to definition
+* ctrl-hover (cmd-hover) over names to see in a popup and click to go to definition
   * can also right-click and select "Go to Definition"
   * to see definition in a peek view, right-click and select "Peek Definition"
-* to go back press ctrl-minus
+  * to go back press alt-left (ctrl-minus?)
+    * I changed to cmd-left on macOS
-* to go forward press ctrl-underscore
+  * to go forward press alt-right (ctrl-underscore?)
+    * I changed to cmd-right on macOS

 ## Intellisense